Terraform

 What is target in Terraform?

-In Terraform, -target is a command-line option that lets you apply or plan changes to specific resources only, rather than performing the action on all resources.
-It can be useful for isolating updates, debugging, or speeding up workflows in large deployments.Ā
+In Terraform, -target is a command-line option that lets you plan or apply changes to specific resources or modules only, instead of your entire configuration.
+It’s handy for troubleshooting, one-off fixes, or accelerating changes in large deployments.

 Without the -target option, the terraform plan, terraform apply or terraform destroy commands would take the entire configuration into account rather than a specific resource or set of Terraform resources.